doitintl/mysql-57-eol/README.md

 ## What is happening?

 The MySQL community is planning to [deprecate MySQL 5.7 after October 31, 2023](https://www.oracle.com/us/support/library/lifetime-support-technology-069183.pdf).
 This means that there will be no security patches or bug fixes after this date.

-## Amazon RDS
+In 2024, Database as a service providers, such as Amazon RDS and Google Cloud SQL will reach critical milestones with respect to the support of this version.

-If you haven't already upgraded your instance to MySQL 8, [you will be automatically upgraded by the end of March, 2024](https://repost.aws/articles/ARWm1Gv0vJTIKCblhWhPXjWg/announcement-amazon-rds-for-mysql-5-7-will-reach-end-of-standard-support-on-february-29-2024).
+## Amazon RDS MySQL 5.7

-> RDS will upgrade your MySQL 5.7 database to MySQL 8.0 during a scheduled maintenance window
+If you haven't already upgraded your instance to MySQL 8, [you will be opted in to Extended Support on February 29, 2024](https://repost.aws/articles/ARHdQg4IelQS2uyXkNrINw-A/announcement-amazon-rds-extended-support-opt-in-behavior-is-changing-upgrade-your-amazon-rds-for-mysql-5-7-database-instances-before-february-29-2024-to-avoid-potential-increase-in-charges).
-> between March 1, 2024 00:00:01 UTC and March 31, 2024 00:00:01 UTC.
+Extended support will incur [additional costs](https://aws.amazon.com/rds/mysql/pricing/#Amazon_RDS_Extended_Support_costs).

-> On March 31, 2024 00:00:01 AM UTC, any MySQL 5.7 databases that remain
+## Amazon Aurora 2/MySQL 5.7

-> will be automatically upgraded to version 8.0 regardless of instances’ scheduled maintenance window.
+If you haven't already upgraded your instance to Aurora 3/MySQL 8, [you will be opted in to Extended Support on October 31, 2024](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/extended-support.html).

-This goes without saying, but letting AWS automatically upgrading your instances will lead to major problems.
+Extended support will incur [additional costs](https://aws.amazon.com/rds/aurora/pricing/#Amazon_RDS_Extended_Support_costs).

 ## Google Cloud SQL
 There is no officially announced end of support date, which means that it will be at [least 12 months](https://cloud.google.com/sql/docs/mysql/db-versions#major_version_deprecation_plan) from the date of writing this.